alexander-drg/price_tracker_RO/README.md

 A quick python app that finds the price of a product across different websites (built with selenium and tkinter)
 # Search App

-This is a simple Python application built with Tkinter and Selenium to search for products on Emag and Evomag websites.
+This is a simple Python application built with Tkinter and Selenium to search for products on various websites( mostly from Romania).

 ## Table of Contents